Top 10 Places in Maine to Visit

 Portland Head Light

 The Portland Head Light is the oldest lighthouse in Maine.
 It was put into service in 1791 at the directive of President George Washington.
-It is located in Fort Williams Park in Cape Elizabeth, ME.
+It is located in Fort Williams Park in Cape Elizabeth, Maine.
 The lighthouse stands 80 feet tall.
 The park is free to visit.
 If you wish to climb to the top of the lighthouse, there is a small fee.

 Cape Neddick (Nubble) Lighthouse

 Cape Neddick, also called Nubble, Lighthouse is located in York, Maine.
 It was built in 1879 on an island about a football field off the cape.
 There is a small park located on the mainland across from the lighthouse that offers free parking and a great place to relax and enjoy the view.
 We were fortunate enough to catch a sunset here.
 Absolutely beautiful!

 Lakes to Visit in Maine